Devil Doll (Slovenian band)

 Devil Doll is an Italian-Slovenian rock band formed in 1987 by the mysterious "Mr. Doctor".
-The band has gained a cult following, taking influences from gothic rock, classical and Slavonic folk music, and fronted by the sprechgesang of Mr. Doctor himself.
+The band has gained a cult following, taking influences from gothic rock, classical and Slavic folk music, and fronted by the sprechgesang of Mr. Doctor himself.
 The band is notable for very lengthy epics, none under 20 minutes.

 History

 Formation and The Mark of the Beast (1987)

 Mr. Doctor recruits the members of Devil Doll through an advertisement with the heading:

 "A man is the less likely to become great the more he is dominated by reason: few can achieve greatness – and none in art – if they are not dominated by illusion."

 Originally, two lineups were formed, one in Venice, Italy, and one in Ljubljana, Yugoslavia.

 The first work of Devil Doll was The Mark of the Beast, recorded in Tivoli Studios, Ljubljana in the last half of 1987.
 Amongst the sound technicians were Jurij Toni (most known for working with Laibach), who would work with the band for the next ten years.
 The Mark of the Beast was finished, and a single copy pressed, in February 1988.
 The cover to the album was painted by Mr. Doctor himself, who keeps the album in his home to this day.
 No other copies exist: "This is a painting, not a graphic work".
 A few passages from the album, however, are said to make "cameos" in future Devil Doll albums.